-The steering is locked when the main switch is turned to "LOCK."
-To lock the steering, turn the handlebars all the way to the left or right.
-With the key at "OFF," push it into the main switch, turn the key counterclockwise to "LOCK," and remove the key.
-To release the lock, turn the key clockwise
+The steering is locked when the main switch is turned to "LOCK" To lock the steering, turn the handlebars all the way to the left or right With the key at "OFF", push it into the main switch, turn it counterclockwise to "LOCK", and remove it.
+To release the lock, turn the key clockwise.